iniklakhani/niklakhani.github.io/_posts/2016-12-04-jekyll-on-windows.markdown

 <h2>What is Jekyll?</h2>

 <p>
-	Jekyll is a static site generator.
-It is used to transform your raw text files into complete, ready static website.
-Jekyll is very popular blog-aware, static site generator.
-GitHub is a good choice for hosting your project's page, blog or even website.
+	<a href="//jekyllrb.com/">Jekyll</a> is a static site generator.
+It is used to transform your raw text files into complete, ready-to-launch static website.
+Jekyll is very popular blog-aware, static site generator. <a href="//github.com/">GitHub</a> is a good choice for hosting your project's page, blog or even website.
 </p>

 <figure>